 There are lots of car charging points, new infrastructure going on all the time, home charging points are coming down in price but the real question is, am I ready for an Electric car?
 There feels like there is something holding me back, perhaps it is just a mental thing?
 There is only going to be one way to find out what it is, that is to get out there and try them.

-It may be the case that I have to make a compromise and look ay Hybrids, but who knows?
-Having never owned a Hybrid car, a plug-in electric vehicle or a hydrogen car, I have no idea which one is best for everyday use.
+It may be the case that I have to make a compromise and look at Hybrids?
+Having never owned a Hybrid car, I had to do so research and find out what they are, you can read my post about Hybrids here.
+I have no idea which one is best for everyday use.
 After reading all the glossy car magazines I have a good(ish) idea of what they are all about but in these articles they never really use the car, not as I would.
 I mean in a proper family setting, using it everyday and getting to see if it stands up to the real, everyday test.